 Chance for a lick of paint

 We used the platform change as an opportunity for a reskin.
-Our website designer, Hayden Carnegie, created a modern, clean and elegant new design that moved the Greenacre Recycling brand into 2019.
+We created a modern, clean and elegant new design that moved the Greenacre Recycling brand into 2019.
 We used the behavioural data captured from the old website to make informed and clever decisions for the new website design, ensuring a much improved user experience and more effective funnel through to conversion.

 Once the design was concepted and approved we moved into the technical phase of the website port.